oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 A good proposal should discuss these issues, note arguments for and against different approaches, make an informed decision, and describe an appropriate UX.
 It's important to pay attention to details of the translator's and learner's critical user journeys.

-## New interactions
+## New question types

 **Aim:** This year, one of Oppia's main aims is to create a really good set of basic mathematics lessons.
-The aim of this project is to create some of the interactions required for these lessons, as well as to implement a few other commonly-requested interactions.
+The aim of this project is to create some of the new question types (called "interactions" in the Oppia codebase) that are required for these lessons, as well as to implement a few other commonly-requested interactions.

 **Skills/knowledge required**:
 - UI design